Home Made Diet Considerations

 SKIN/COAT AND INFLAMMATION:

 - High in natural Omega 6 and Omega 3 for skin and coat– isolated omega oil supplements (such as Salmon Oil) is often heated (making it carcinogenic), is preserved with Ethoxyquin (a cancer causing preservative that is often not listed on the label) and can easily go rancid.
-Fermented Fish Stock offers the healthy Omegas you’re seeking in fish oil without carcinogens or rancidity
+Fish Broth offers the healthy Omegas you’re seeking in fish oil without carcinogens or rancidity

 Choline (regulates weight), Sodium (necessary mineral), Selenium (necessary mineral that is toxic in its synthetic form.. thus, making this a much safer way to get it).